timothywtan/sinatra-students/README.md

 You will need to add migrations to create the columns/attributes needed for the scrape class to correctly populate a student's data.

-So for instance, the first error you'll see is:
+So for instance, the first error you'll see if you run the strape before migrating:

 ```bash
 rake scrape_students